kptasznik/homelab/README.md

 - **Declarative Configuration**: Everything-as-code philosophy
 - **Automated Deployments**: Changes to this repository automatically sync to the cluster via Flux CD

-## 🚀 Getting Started

-### Prerequisites
-- Working knowledge of Kubernetes
-- Access to similar hardware or VMs
-- Basic understanding of GitOps principles

-### Initial Setup
-1. Clone this repository
-2. Configure your Talos Linux nodes
-3. Deploy Argo CD
-4. Configure the App of Apps

 ## 🔄 Continuous Deployment